Mastering Sales Objections: A Comprehensive Guide for Overcoming 40+ Common Challenges in Sales

 Dealing with Lack of Urgency: What to Do When the Other Person is Too Busy

 To address this situation, you need to ask more detailed questions again and get them to express the real concerns they have.
-They also need to learn to be open to follow-up and not leave things too long.
+They also need to learn to be open to

 25. “Your solution isn’t a priority right now.”